 The days of the space-hogging fridge may be numbered.
 Under-the-counter refrigerator drawers—almost all of which come with a choice of stainless steel or custom panel ready fronts—are offering a discreet new way to keep things cool.

 The hitch: These designs currently come at a steep cost (that’s an understatement).
-Most often they’re used as fridge supplements that hold drinks and fruit and vegetables, and allow the main fridge to be a bit less monstrous.
+Most often they’re used as fridge supplements that hold drinks and produce, and allow the main fridge to be a bit less monstrous.

 Two fridge drawer challenges to keep in mind: Arranging the contents, can, as one of our readers put it, “require a Tetris-like approach.”
-And most necessitate bending down, making them less than ideal for those with bad knees.
+And most necessitate bending down, making them less than ideal for those with knee or back issues.

 Finally, get more ideas on how to evaluate and choose your kitchen refrigerator in our Remodeling 101 Guide: Kitchen Refrigerators.

 - 10 Easy Pieces: Ceiling-Mounted Kitchen Range Hoods

 - 10 Easy Pieces: The Best Skinny Kitchen Ranges (Freestanding 24-Inches)

 N.B.: This post is an update; the original story ran on July 22, 2015.